-UMGC is committed to ensuring that you have access to up-to-date resources and acquire the level of fluency in information technology you need to participate actively in contemporary society.
+UMGC is committed to ensuring that you have access to up-todate resources and acquire the level of fluency in information technology you need to participate actively in contemporary society.

 As a UMGC student, you must own or have access to a personal computer, have access to the internet, and have a current email address.
-You must be prepared to participate in asynchronous, computer-based class discussions, study groups, online database searches, course evaluations, and other online activities whether your course is held online or in a classroom.
+You must be prepared to participate in asynchronous, computer-based class discussions, study groups, online data-base searches, course evaluations, and other online activities whether your course is held online or in a classroom.
+Although a mobile device is useful for keeping up with reading course materials and posting to discussion boards, a computer provides all the functionality needed for an online classroom.